ibm-cloud-docs/messages-for-rabbitmq/howto-plugins.md

 The RabbitMQ JMS Client is required to communicate with the plug-in.
 Review the [JMS Client documentation page](https://www.rabbitmq.com/jms-client.html) that is provided by RabbitMQ for more detailed information on installation and configuration, along with examples.

 More detailed information about the JMS plug-in can also be found in the RabbitMQ JMS Topic Exchange plug-in [GitHub repo](https://github.com/rabbitmq/rabbitmq-jms-topic-exchange).

+## MQTT Plug-in
+{: #mqtt-plugin}

+The MQTT plug-in is enabled by default for {{site.data.keyword.messages-for-rabbitmq}} deployments.
+Information on using the MQTT plug-in is available on the [MQTT Plugin](https://www.rabbitmq.com/mqtt.html) page.